 An Employee Paid on an Hourly/Daily Basis

 - For information on how to calculate sick days and sick pay for employees who receive a daily or hourly salary and work for the same employer all week see, Calculation of Sick Pay For Employees Receiving a Daily or Hourly Salary and Work for the same Employer all Week

 - For information on how to calculate sick days and sick pay for employees who receive a daily or hourly salary and work each day for a different employer see, Calculation of Sick Pay for a Employees Receiving Daily or Hourly Salaries who work each day for a different employer.

 - For information on how to calculate sick days and sick pay for employees who are paid daily or hourly and only work some days of the week see, Calculation of Sick Pay for Employees Receiving Daily or Hourly Salaries who work only some days of the week.

 Payment for Absence Due to a Car Accident, Workplace Accident or Personal Accident

-- According to the Sick Pay Law, sick pay is considered to be part of the salary and is therefore included when calculating severance pay and pension contributions.
+- Legally, sick pay is considered to be part of the salary and therefore income tax, National Insurance payments etc. are deducted from it.
+The sick pay is also included when calculating severance pay and pension contributions.